New Zealand–Taiwan relations: Unofficial relations

-20th century

 In 1973, a private limited company called the East Asia Trade Centre Limited was established in Auckland to conduct trade relations between New Zealand and Taiwan.
 Its Taiwanese directors and branch managers were officers seconded from the ROC's Ministry of Foreign Affairs and Ministry of Economic Affairs.
-To avoid proximity to the Chinese Embassy in Wellington, the East Asia Trade Centre was initially based in Auckland, but later opened another office in Wellington.
-In 1991, these Taiwanese trade offices were renamed Taipei Economic and Culture Centres and the head of the Wellington office became known as Representative.
+To avoid proximity to the Chinese embassy in Wellington, the East Asia Trade Centre was initially based in Auckland, but later opened another office in Wellington.
+In 1991, these Taiwanese trade offices were renamed Taipei Economic and Culture Offices and the head of the Wellington office became known as Representative.

 Despite the termination of diplomatic relations with the ROC, informal trade, tourism, cultural and sporting exchanges continued.
 In 1975, the Chinese Embassy objected to five visits by Taiwanese swimming, tennis, football, badminton and softball teams to attend sporting events in New Zealand.
 As a compromise, the New Zealand Foreign Ministry advised visiting Taiwanese teams not to display official ROC badges, flags or sing the ROC anthem while touring New Zealand.
-By 1976, the New Zealand Government and Chinese Embassy reached an agreement that Taiwanese teams and delegations would be allowed to visit New Zealand in an unofficial capacity.
+By 1976, the New Zealand government and Chinese embassy reached an agreement that Taiwanese teams and delegations would be allowed to visit New Zealand in an unofficial capacity.

 Following lobbying from the New Zealand Chamber of Commerce and businesses with links to Taiwan such as Trade Span, the Third National Government's Cabinet permitted the establishment of a New Zealand trade office in Taipei in April 1981.
 To avoid offending Beijing, this mission would function as a trade office rather than a de facto embassy.
 The Wellington Chamber of Commerce, with the encouragement of the NZ Chamber of Commerce and New Zealand Taiwan Business Council, subsequently created a trading company called the New Zealand East Asia Trade Development Ltd. This trading company opened a trade promotion office in Taipei called the New Zealand Commerce and Industry Office in 1987.